HL7/coordinated-registry-network/source/pages/profiles.md

 ---
-title: Profiles defined as part of this Guide
+title: Mappings and Profiles
 layout: default
 active: profiles
 ---

+#### Mappings of CDEs to FHIR

+The following is a mapping of each of the specific CDE element to its FHIR Resource/profile.

+{% include CDEs_FHIR.html %}

 #### Profiles

 **US Core Profiles Reuse:**